6 Reasons Celery Leaves Deserve Far More Attention

 How to Use Celery Leaves

-My favorite way to prepare celery leaves is to puree them into a flavorful and bright pesto with toasted nuts and Parmesan cheese.
+My favorite way to prepare celery leaves is to puree them into a flavorful and bright, creamy pesto with toasted nuts and Parmesan cheese.

 How to Pick Out the Best Celery Leaves